-Pambid, Angeli - BSN, RN (Full time)
+Angeli Pambid, BSN, RN (Full-Time Faculty)

 Ms. Pambid holds a Bachelor of Science in Nursing from Our Lady of Fatima University, Philippines and in Computer Data Processing Management from Polytechnic University of the Philippines.
-Her professional experience includes being the Charge

-Nurse/Nurse Supervisor at Heritage Skilled Nursing Rehabilitation Facility and Staff Nurse/IVIG Infusion Nurse at Lance/Anthem Home Healthcare.
+Her professional experience includes being the Charge Nurse/Nurse Supervisor at Heritage Skilled Nursing Rehabilitation Facility and Staff Nurse/IVIG Infusion Nurse at Lance/Anthem Home Healthcare.